akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 **What is it?**

-Please consult the introduction of [our documentation on Reference Entities](https://help.akeneo.com/pim/v3/articles/what-about-reference-entities.html) to understand how this can be used for print catalog purposes:
+The introduction of [our documentation on Reference Entities](https://help.akeneo.com/pim/v3/articles/what-about-reference-entities.html) will help you understand how they can be used for print catalog purposes:

 As you can see, Reference Entities can be used to enrich product information or to create dedicated pages with product relationships.